ChrisDeFreitas/Electron-FolderView/readme.md

 ## Changes

+Jun 1/2019

+- ui.var.dblClickDelay: manually handling dlbclick events because the default click/dblclick events are triggered at the same time.
+For example, double-clicking an image will also trigger the click event, thereby launching the slideshow while the shell associated application is run.
+- grid: double-clicking an image will now open it in the shell associated application
+- slideshow: now only handles keyboard events with it's event.target.id (pswpMain); update for Photoswipe v4.1.3
+- "Folder Size" menu: display folder and subfolder sizes and file counts via sizeable (https://github.com/comodinx/sizeable)
+- "Tools/Folder Size" context menu: display size of subfolders
+- dlgBulk: click dialog caption to rollup dialog
+- dlgRename: no longer defaults to "Autoload Items" as modified item is updated in place
+- dlgRename: arrow keys now work when slideshow open due to Photoswipe keyboard event update

 May 26/2019

-Refactored ui.js/gridLoad() function and main.js/fldrObjGen().
+Refactored ui.js/gridLoad() and main.js/fldrObjGen().
 It was a long time coming as the code was originally written for a web slideshow application, with a hasty conversion to Electron.

 - slideshow: now using Photoswipe v4.1.3,
-- slideshow: removed animations so images display quicker; background is black, now longer translucent
+- slideshow: removed animations so images display quicker; background is black, no longer translucent
 - ui.js/gridLoad(): refactored code that loads grid items
 - main.js/fldrLoad(): optimized code that reads folder items; this started back in the April 29 update or so
 - random UI and code tweaks